adeleke5140/portfolio-v2/src/app/blog/posts/what-i-know-so-far-about-typography.md

 status: 'completed'
 ---

-In my 2 years at Mastra, I have worked on marketing websites, docs and a couple of brand assets like og images.
+In my 2 years at Mastra, I have worked on marketing websites, docs and a couple of brand assets like OG images.
 I create them with Sketch and I generally enjoy making images.
 All these work has exposed me to lots of types.

 We currently use Inter, Tasa Explorer and Geist Mono on the [website](https://mastra.ai), blog, and docs.
 And Sorts Mill Goudy with Hack Grotesk for the [tsconf.ai](https://tsconf.ai) page.
 Types have been really fun to work with.

+> Mastra recently moved to Greed

 In my past time, I scour the web for impressive websites which includes marketing websites and engineering blogs from mostly startups.
 What I recognize that sets the great from others is decisions regarding colors, spacing, accessibility, animations, micro interactions, and other design choices.
 What I do think is a big driver is: Typography.